Romulo-Moraes/Holiday/README.md

 ```

 ### Optional way warnings !!!

-The lib will always fix the full optional name or short optional name if them are wrong, like pass just "name" to full optional name, that should be "--name".
-Following this same idea, the name of short optional flag will be changed if already has a short flag with this name, it will change the case, and if even the case changed already has a flag with this name, a random character will be picked up, and if it fail again, a message is given on terminal and a exit is called.
-The lib can't do it with full optional name, if two full optional names are the same, a message is given on terminal and a exit is called.

 addOptionalArgument function has a min/max size for full optional name and short optional name, and the program crash if not followed.
 The min size of full optional name is 2 characters beyond "--", and the min size of short optional name is 1, that is the same value for the max value.
 If the program crash, a log will be given to you know what happened.

 Positional way